olofk/fusesoc/doc/source/ref/glossary.rst

 .. glossary::
    :sorted:

+   CAPI2
+      Short for "Core API version 2."
+      The schema or "language" used in :term:`core files <core file>`.
+      The :ref:`ref_capi2` describes the syntax in detail.

    core
       A core is a reasonably self-contained, reusable piece of IP, such as a FIFO implementation.
       See also :ref:`ug_overview_cores`.